- Discovering Monaco

 The Employment Office can help employers by suggesting candidates who have the profile and skills sought.
 It is however possible to submit a candidate to the Employment Office without having previously submitted a job offer.
 In all cases, it is recommended to consult the Employment Office for queries regarding visas.

 Meet the international community

 Monaco asserts its presence and influence on the international stage through its diplomatic and consular network.

 For the full list of embassies and consulates, see the Monaco Worldwide page .

-With several dozen registered associations, the Principality’s network of international associations allows each foreign resident to make contact with their fellow citizens, thanks in particular to the activities of foreign communities.
-See Foreign communities in the Principality of Monaco .
+The Principality's international network of associations, which is comprised of several dozen associations, enables all foreign nationals to find fellow citizens, thanks in particular to the presence of foreign communities - see Foreign communities in the Principality of Monaco

 Association of Honorary Consuls of Monaco (ACHM)